FREQUENTLY ASKED QUESTIONS (FAQ’S)

 Do you provide a free estimate?

 Yes, our initial consultation is free of charge because we understand that it’s really hard to get an idea of how much your project will cost on your own.
 After our first meeting (which typically lasts about 30-45 minutes), we will provide you with a “Budget Estimate”.
 This estimate doesn’t get into too many of the small details of your project, but will give you an idea of cost on a high level before going to the next step of the process.
-The next step is usually signing a design agreement and making all the material selections, before creating a proposal with a detailed scope ofwork.
+If the budget estimate works for you, we will create a proposal with a detailed scope of work.

 Learn More: Our Process